 The Campus conducts annual emergency drills and exercises to enhance emergency management response, communication, and coordination efforts.
-This includes participation in the California Great Shakeout drill in the fall semester and an active shooter response drill in the spring semester.
-A campus evacuation drill is conducted annually.
+This includes participation in the California Great Shakeout and fire drill in the fall semester and an active shooter response drill in the spring semester.
+A campus evacuation drill is conducted annually during the fire drill.